Air Dolomiti: Codeshare agreements

+Sponsorship

+Over the years, Air Dolomiti has established various partnerships and sponsorships.
+Its Settimocielo onboard service collaborated with renowned chefs such as Simone Rugiati (2015) and Giancarlo Perbellini (2016), as well as with JRE Jeunes Restaurateurs (2017).
+The airline also partnered with prominent wineries, including Aneri, Marchesi Antinori, and Masi, which was named Air Dolomiti’s "Wine of the Year" for 2018.

 Fleet

 Current fleet

 As of August 2025, Air Dolomiti operates the following aircraft:

-Several of Air Dolomiti's aircraft are named after famous Italian operas, as a tribute to the city of Verona and its famous ancient theatre, the Arena di Verona.
+Several of Air Dolomiti's aircraft were named after Italian operas, as a tribute to the city of Verona and its ancient theatre, the Arena di Verona.
+The remaining christening names are removed during the repaint into the new livery.

-Historic fleet
+Former fleet

-Air Dolomiti previously also operated the following types of aircraft:
+In the past, Air Dolomiti previously operated the following types of aircraft: